quorten/quorten-blog1/_posts/2018-12-13-pc-platforms-change-us.md

   past days of early PC microcomputers and bulletin board systems.
   For this reason, many people have not connected to the Internet from home until the advent of Windows 98, which included Internet Explorer 4.01 in the installation.
-Connection was via dialup as it was easiest to setup, since Windows 98 home PCs shipped with a built-in modem.
+Connection was via dialup because it evolved to be the easiest to setup.
 Hence, Windows 98 marks the beginning of many facets of web development which are still quite similar today as they were at the turn of 1998.

   Almost overnight, many startup companies raced to build the dot com boom, starting in 1995.
 Alas, on the user side of affairs, suffice